greggman/HappyFunTimes/docs/unity/first-game.md

 <img src="images/hft-unity-3-browsers.png" class="quartersize lesson" />

 You should see each sphere matches the color of the controller that connects it.
-If you want to pick colors yourself you can also set `m_gamepad.Color` to some color and the controller will change color.
+If you want to pick colors yourself you can also set `m_gamepad.color` to some color and the controller will change color.

 ## The Gamepad API